 Verification of a Contract (Protocol "show"): On input (show, tid), a signatory looks up m_3 or m_5' and sends it to the verifier.
 The verifier verifies it and outputs (signed, C, tid) if this succeeds and (rejected, tid) else.

-Scheme 1 is a synchronous fair optimistic contract signing scheme. ◊
+Scheme 1 is a fair optimistic contract signing scheme. ♦

-Proof of Lemma 1: The scheme adheres to Definition 2 by construction.
-We now show that each of the requirements described in Definitions 3 and 5 are fulfilled:
+Proof of Lemma 1: The scheme adheres to Definition 1 by construction.
+We now show that each of the requirements described in Definitions 2 and 3 are fulfilled: